kontainapp/guide/getting_started/kubenetes.md

 +++ AWS EKS
 To create EKS cluster with Kontain:

-1. Create cluster on EKS using Kontain-enabled AMI (kontain-eks-node-1.22-<version>).
-    You can Amazon Management Console or eksclt as described in ["Getting started with Amazon EKS"](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).
+1. Create cluster on EKS using Kontain-enabled AMI (kontain-eks-node-1.22-*version*) You can use Amazon AWS Management Console or eksctl as described in ["Getting started with Amazon EKS"](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).
     Alternatively, you can download Kontain EKS cluster creation script create-cluster.sh and run as shown below or customize it as needed

     !!!